Harika-SVL/Azure_Devops/notes.md

 * Identify a folder for local repo '<local repo location path>'
 * Now clone using a command 'git clone <git-url>' command
-* lets look into what are the contents using 'ls' command
+* Let's look into what are the contents using 'ls' command

 #### Make changes locally and push to the Remote